Autumn 2024 planting seasonPre-order now for EU delivery December 2024 - March 2025

 • Fruit colourRed - dark

-More about Cornelian cherry trees
+More about cornelian cherry trees

 Cornelian cherries are the fruits of Cornus mas, a species of flowering dogwood.
 They have a rich sharp flavour which is ideal for all kinds of cookery, and are widely used in eastern Europe and the near East for making jams and preserves.
 The fruits usually ripen in September, and are typically either bright red or bright yellow.
 They can also be eaten fresh when fully ripe - they taste somewhat similar to sour cherries or cranberries.